BirenderPanwar/EVA4_Phase1/session13/assignment_2/readme.md

 # Bounding box and class prediction for video frame downloded from youtube
 ---------------------------------------------------------------------------

-1. Short video having flying dish object class is downloaded from youtube using y2mate tool
+1. Short video having "donald duck" as object class is downloaded from youtube using y2mate tool

 2. ffmpeg tool is used to get the frames from mp4 video. all video frame is stored under "video_frames" folder